AreyanR/ML-Agents-Racing-Simulation/README.md

   - Reaching the finish line first.
   - Successfully completing the race.
 - **Penalties**:
+  - Falling.
-  - Falling or losing the race.
+  - Losing the race.

 #### Agent 2 (Red)
 - **Objective**:
-  Compete with Agent 1 to reach the finish line.
+  Reach the finish line faster than the other agent.
 - **Rewards**:
   - Staying balanced.
   - Reaching the finish line first.
   - Successfully completing the race.
 - **Penalties**:
+  - Falling.
-  - Falling or losing the race.
+  - Losing the race.

 ## Discoveries During Simulation
 - **Behavior Optimization**: